 The financial accounts of the preceding year must be audited by an external auditor who is appointed by the Board of Directors and validated by the General Assembly.

-Said certified company auditor is in charge of controlling the accounts elaborated by the Board of Directors and verifying whether the accounting documents reflect a trustworthy image of the result and operations of the past exercise, as well as of the financial situation and the all-encompassing financial situation of the Association at the end of the exercise.
-S/he submits a report thereof to the General Assembly, which shall vote the annual accounts.
+This certified company auditor is in charge of controlling the accounts elaborated by the Board of Directors and verifying whether the accounting documents reflect a trustworthy image of the result and operations of the past exercise, as well as of the financial situation and the all-encompassing financial situation of the Association at the end of the exercise.
+S/he submits a report thereof to the General Assembly, which shall approves the annual accounts.